What Passengers Should Do After a Car Accident

 Should I give a statement to the insurance company?

-You should never give the insurance company a statement without discussing your case with an attorney.
+You should never give the insurance company a statement without discussing your case with a personal injury attorney.
 Insurance companies are known for taking advantage of even the most deserving claimant.

 If you give the insurance company a statement, they may be able to manipulate your words to make it appear as though your injuries aren’t severe or you share fault.
 If this happens, your injury settlement could be reduced.